 By default, the Report Header is used as a cover page.
-This option makes the Report Header take up a full size page upon export.
-The option can be turned off under Report Header on the Format tab.
+This option makes the Report Header take up a full-size page upon export.
+The option can be turned off on the Report Header tab.

 Repeats at the top of every page, except the first page, where it appears under the Report Header.

 Field headers are typically included in the Page Header so that every page starts with these definitions.

 Appears at the beginning of each new group of records.

 The grouped field value appears in the Group Header.
 For example, in a report in which cities are grouped by county, the county field would be included in the Group Header.